xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

       </tr>
       <tr>
          <td>-retryFailedTestCasesTestData=&lt;true,false&gt;</td>
          <td>Retry failed test data execution in test suite (this parameter overrides setting in test suite file).
-There are 2 options: true if you want to run failed test data execution; otherwise, false (available from version <strong>7.5</strong> and only for Katalon Studio Enterprise users).</td>
+There are 2 options: true if you want to run failed test data execution; otherwise, false (available from version 7.5 and only for Katalon Studio Enterprise users).</td>
          <td>N</td>
       </tr>
       <tr>
          <td>-retryStrategy=&lt;allExecutions,failedExecutions,immediately&gt;</td>
          <td>
-         <p>This option is supported in version <strong>7.6 onwards</strong>.
+         <p>This option is supported in version 7.6 onwards.
 Specify which execution to be retried (this parameter overrides setting in test suite file):</p>
           <ul>
                <li><strong>allExecutions</strong>: Retry all executions when the Test Suite fails</li>
                <li><strong>failedExecutions</strong>: Retry only failed executions when the Test Suite fails</li>